walles/px/README.md

 started.
 * In the details tree view, print process owners for each line
 * Print $SUDO_USER value with process details, if set
+* Run CI on both Python 2 and Python 3